andrew-ge-wu/Site/CircuitWall/content/articles/kafka-basics.md

 ---
 ## Kafka Connect

-Kafka connect is a common framework to transfer records in and out of kafka cluster.
+Kafka connect is a common framework to transfer records in and out of Kafka cluster.

-Why use kafka connect?
+Why use Kafka connect?

 * Auto-recovery After Failure